tugsag/movie_recommender/README.md

-# Various attempts at making a movie recommender syste,
+# Various attempts at making a movie recommender system
 Different approaches are taken.
 Small movielens dataset for ncf and ranking_and_mf files. tmdb datasets for the content_filtering file.
 This repo is meant to be practice and as a launch point for others looking to get started with recommendation systems.